 Retouching skin is a time-consuming art.
-Many photographic editors can work on this one area for most of their time.
+Many photography editors can work on this one area for most of their time.
 The first rule is to never blur the models’ skin.

 The second rule is to never work from a background layer.
 It is a bad habit and is destructive.
 Copy the layer and work from that instead.

-Generally, the skin is edited in two steps.
+Often, the skin is edited in two steps.
 First, fix the blemishes and distracting parts of the skin using the heal/clone stamp.